knative/docs/docs/versioned/install/installing-kourier.md

 function: how-to
 ---

-# Installing Kourier on Knative
+# Installing Kourier for Knative

 This guide walks you through manually installing and customizing Kourier for use with Knative.